 If after cleaning your grips through the above method it is still hard to use coarse sandpaper to take off the top layer.
 If that does not work out, it is time for a new one.

 Playing golf can be fun, but for you to continue enjoying that fun you need to adopt a habit of properly maintaining your equipment.
-Maintenance, in this case, involves both cleaning and replacing worn out parts.
-Knowing the proper methods of how to clean golf clubs will keep your set in the best condition to perform well and last for many rounds.
+Maintenance, in this case, involves both washing and replacing worn out parts.
+Knowing the proper methods of how to clean your clubs will keep your set in the best condition to perform well and last for many rounds.